WUGNECTIVES: Novel Entity Inferences of Language Models from Discourse Connectives: Background

 \paragraph{Modeling Connectives}

 Discourse connectives, e.g., ``because'', ``however'', etc., are a class of words that mark the discourse (coherence) relations between two arguments, often unambiguously \citep{pitler-nenkova-2009-using}.~The role of world knowledge contained in the arguments of a relation has been of particular significance in prior work on recognizing implicit discourse relations.
-While this was initially signified using cartesian products of words in arguments \citep{marcu-echihabi-2002-unsupervised}, there was widespread operationalization of this premise in several works since the introduction of the Penn Discourse Treebank \citep[PDTB;][]{prasad2017penn}---e.g., \citet{pitler-etal-2009-automatic,lin-etal-2009-recognizing,zhou-etal-2010-predicting,biran-mckeown-2013-aggregated, patterson-kehler-2013-predicting, li-nenkova-2014-reducing,rutherford-xue-2014-discovering,braud-denis-2015-comparing}. \citet{braud-denis-2016-learning} first showed evidence of improved discourse relation classification when word representations were informed by connectives.
+While this was initially signified using cartesian products of words in arguments \citep{marcu-echihabi-2002-unsupervised}, there was widespread operationalization of this premise in several works since the introduction of the Penn Discourse Treebank \citep[PDTB;][]{prasad2017penn}---e.g., \citet{pitler-etal-2009-automatic,lin-etal-2009-recognizing,zhou-etal-2010-predicting,biran-mckeown-2013-aggregated, patterson-kehler-2013-predicting, li-nenkova-2014-reducing,rutherford-xue-2014-discovering,braud-denis-2015-comparing}. \citet{braud-denis-2016-learning} first showed evidence of improved discourse relation classification when word representations were informed by connectives, and \citet{miao-etal-2024-discursive} showed that LMs metalinguistic discursive reasoning, as measured by \textsc{DiSQ} scores, is improved when explicit discourse connectives are present.
 Previous work evaluating language models' understanding of discourse connectives has largely focused on their ability to categorize, or predict connectives in context \citep{nie-etal-2019-dissent, kim-etal-2020-implicit, koto-etal-2021-discourse}.
+A number of works, such as \citet{pandia-etal-2021-pragmatic}, CoherenceGym \citep{beyer-etal-2021-incoherence}, and \citet{cong-etal-2023-investigating} have evaluated LMs' sensitivity to infelicitous usage of connectives.
+A common theme among these works is that world knowledge about the arguments being linked together is a necessary prerequisite to models' success.
+Our work abstracts away from this assumption by testing how connectives \textit{cue} the meanings of the arguments that they link.